A Simple Guide: How to Choose an Audio Interface for Your Needs

 What is an Audio Interface?

-An audio interface is a piece of hardware that connects your computer or recording device to other audio equipment such as microphones, instruments, and speakers.
+An audio interface is a hardware device that connects your computer or recording setup to various audio equipment, such as microphones, instruments, and speakers.
 It acts as a middleman between your computer and other devices, allowing you to record and play back high-quality audio.

 Understanding Your Needs